vpralhad/IND-Discovery-Profile-Python/README.md

 	2.	requirements.txt (included in the repo)
 	3. 	devices.csv file (included in the repo)
 	4. WebEx Teams account (along with room id and user token)
-	5. Cisco Industrial Network Director installed on machine (for testing, it was installed on local computer)
+	5. Cisco Industrial Network Director (in this case, IND 1.7.1 was installed on local computer)
 	6. Access Prfoile must have been created in IND prior to running script

 # Cisco Industrial Network Director -